 The Coast Guard certifies under 5 U.S.C.
 605(b) that this proposed rule would not have a significant economic impact on a substantial number of small entities.
-Since the Thunder Horse Semi-Submersible will be located far offshore, few privately owned fishing vessels and recreational boats/yachts operate in the area and alternate routes are available for those vessels.
+Since the Platform is located far offshore, few privately owned fishing vessels, recreational boats and yachts operate in the area and alternate routes are available for those vessels.
+This proposed rule will not impact an attending vessel or vessels less than 100 feet in length overall not engaged in towing.
 Use of an alternate route may cause a vessel to incur a delay of 4 to 10 minutes in arriving at their destinations depending on how fast the vessel is traveling.
 Therefore, the Coast Guard expects the impact of this proposed rule on small entities to be minimal.